mc-carthy/lvTutorials/01_pong.md

 You'll see the ball will now move in a random direction starting from the centre of the screen.

-Let's keep the ball in bounds with it's y position.
+Let's keep the ball in bounds with its y position.
 Similar to what we've done with the x position, add the following to the end of our update function:
 ```lua
 if ballY < 0 then
     ballY = 0